areckster/afk-script-for-autohotkey/README.md

 afk script to get spiritual projection in avatar the last airbender roblox/elimental adventures press q to begin the script's execution. it seems that I cant make a keybind stop it, so you just have to exit the script by right clicking it's icon down in the toolbar(that little up arrow near the time and stuff)

+I'm making a Gui (visual) version of this right now, I'll post it as soon as possible

 FULL TUTORIAL:

 1. make a new script, to make one right click on your home page(where your background for your computer is) and go to the "new" catagory, press autohotkey script